berenger-eu/tbfmm/paper/paper.md

 # Summary

 `TBFMM` is a high-performance package that implements the parallel fast multipole method in modern `C++17`.
-`TBFMM` was designed with the aim of being easy to customize thanks to `C++` templates and a fine control of the classes inter-dependencies.
+`TBFMM` was designed with the aim of being easy to customize thanks to `C++` templates and a fine control of the `C++` classes inter-dependencies.
 Users can implement new FMM kernels, new types of interacting elements or even new parallelization strategies.
-Specifically, `TBFMM` can be used to perform research in HPC to study parallelization and scheduling, but it can also be used as a simulation toolbox for scientists in physics or applied mathematics.
+Specifically, `TBFMM` can be used to perform research in HPC to study parallelization/optimization and scheduling, but it can also be used as a simulation toolbox for scientists in physics or applied mathematics.
 It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.

 # Background